WIG Infrastructure Conference | A cross-sector perspective

 Previously, Sonia was based in the Cabinet office, where she had a variety of roles including central HR policy, machinery of government, principal private Secretary to the Cabinet Secretary, Civil Service reform and posts in the Cabinet Secretariat, alongside secondments to the Department for Education and the private sector

-Prior to joining DCMS, James was Director of Policy and Charter Review at the BBC.
+Before joining DCMS in 2017, he was Director of Policy at the BBC.

 Nick Baveystock took up the post of Director General of the Institution of Civil Engineers in 2011.
 Nick is a member of the Construction Industry Council, a non-executive director of Engineering UK, a member of both the Education for Engineering and Engineering the Future boards, and non-executive Vice Chairman of Thomas Telford Ltd.